 - Good Zoom — The choice of lenses for DSLRs means you can find some with a nice zoom.

 - Big and Bulky — The worst thing about a big camera is the hassle of always hauling around all the extra weight and bulk.
 I know some travelers that bring a camera like this but then end up not using it much because they hate always taking it with them.
-Even many pro photographers choose to their high-end point & shoot over their DSLR when they travel.
+Even many pro photographers choose a high-end point & shoot over their DSLR when they travel.

-- Expensive — A new DSLR starts at about $500 for an entry level but go up to $3000+
+- Expensive — A new DSLR starts at about $500 for an entry-level model, and can go up to $3,000+

-- Not Inconspicuous — If you want to take pictures of the locals be prepared for them to shy away when you point one of these huge cameras in their direction.
+- Not Inconspicuous — If you want to take pictures of the locals, be prepared for them to shy away when you point one of these huge cameras in their direction.
 A small camera is less noticeable.

-Micro Four-Thirds Digital Cameras
+Mirrorless Digital Cameras

-- High Quality Photos — You can take DSLR quality photos if you have a basic understanding of cameras.
+- High-Quality Photos — You can take DSLR quality photos if you have a basic understanding of cameras.

-- Good Zoom — Depending on your lens you have the ability to have a nice zoom.
+- Good Zoom — Depending on your lens, you have the ability to have a nice zoom.

 - Minimal Shutter Lag — There is pretty much no (or very minimal) shutter lag.

-- Expensive — Expect to pay around $600-$1200 depending on the brand and lens configuration.
+- Expensive-ish — Expect to pay around $500-$1,800 depending on the brand and lens configuration.

-- Image Quality Not Quite DSLR — If you’re a photo nut and need the best image quality possible then you’ll notice the image quality difference.
+- Image Quality Not Quite DSLR — If you’re a photo nut and need the best image quality possible, then you’ll notice the image quality difference.
 But, 99% of the population will never know the difference.
 In fact, many pros would gladly give up a little quality for the increased portability.

 Other Things To Think About When Buying A Digital Camera